github-education-resources/classroom/README.md

 script/workers
 ```

-After that, you may start the rails server in a seperate terminal with:
+After that, you may start the rails server in a separate terminal with:

 ```bash
 script/server